-Calvin College launched the Center for Student Success this fall, one of the college's cross-divisional efforts focused on student success.
+Calvin College launched the Center for Student Success in fall 2016, one of the college's cross-divisional efforts focused on student success.

 “If everyone is moving forward together, then success takes care of itself.”

 Those words were penned by Henry Ford, founder of the Ford Motor Company.

 And the spirit of that statement is driving Calvin’s continued focus on the success of its students.